lextoumbourou/notes/tutorials/an-introduction-to-asynch-programming-and-twisted/README.md

 ```
 try:
     new_data = sock.recv(1024)
 except socket.error, e:
     if e.args[0] == errno.EWOULDBLOCK:
         # this error code means we would have
         # blocked if the socket was blocking.
         # instead we skip to the next socket
         break # Move to next socket
 ```

 * Contrast with Go's model:
   * Non-blocking isn't really needed.
-It has "multiple threads of execution" so you can leave a thread blocked and do work in another
+It has "multiple threads of execution" so you can leave a thread blocked and do work in another.
 * The use of a loop that waits for events to happen then acts on them called a "Reactor Pattern".
 <img src="./images/reactor-pattern.png"></img>
-    * Called "reactor" because it waits for and reacts to events
+  * Called "reactor" because it waits for and reacts to events.
   * Twisted is basically an implementation of the Reactor Pattern with extras.

+### Exercises

+2. Could the asynchronous client provide a get_poetry function that returned the text of the poem?
+Why not?

+No, because it doesn't know which server is going to finish returning data first.

+3. If you wanted a get_poetry function in the asynchronous client that was analogous to the synchronous version of get_poetry, how could it work?
+What arguments and return values might it have?

+Basically, you could pass a dict of callback functions mapping the sock id to a function that was called once a single poem was downloaded.

 ## Part 3